geraldb/geraldb.github.io/index.md

 **artbase**

-I added a new serve command to the artbase comand-line tool / library that lets you query all-in-one single-file SQLite databases (e.g. artbase.db) using a "server-less" web page.
+I added a new serve command to the artbase command-line tool that lets you query art collections in all-in-one single-file SQLite databases (e.g. artbase.db) using a "server-less" web page.
 Example:

 ```
 $ artserve pudgies          # defaults / auto-completes to pudgies/artbase.db    -or-